 The jail was interesting to see as it held a lot of unique history from the time.
-All of the cells had been removed, but the shell was intact, and they had plans to remake some of the cells with the original metal bars in the future.
+All of the cells have been removed, but the shell was intact, and they had plans to remake some of the cells with the original metal bars in the future.

-There was a photo that showed how it would have looked back when it was in use hanging in one of the cells.
+There was a photo that showed how it would have looked back when it was in use, hanging in one of the cells.

 Angela also showed us some interesting graffiti that they had found on the walls with quotes from the people that occupied the cells.

 They also found Japanese writing on the walls, which they were able to trace back to someone who had been in the jail.

 It was interesting to hear all about the stories they had pieced together as well as information on how the jail was built.
 After about an hour at the jail, we headed over to Camp Tulelake.

 Camp Tulelake was located on the other side of town up against the hills.

 We proceeded through the gate and into the area where the buildings were.
 From there, we took some time to look over the information plaques.

 You can see this camp from afar if it is not open, on the way into Lava Beds National Monument, but you can’t go into where the buildings are unless you are on a tour.